-Management has designed, established and is maintaining a system of internal controls over financial reporting to provide reasonable assurance that the financial information prepared by the company for external purposes is reliable and has been recorded, processed and reported in an accurate and timely manner in accordance with Canadian GAAP.
+Management has designed, established and is maintaining a system of internal controls over financial reporting to provide reasonable assurance that the financial information prepared by the company for external purposes is reliable and has been recorded, processed and reported in an accurate and timely manner in accordance with Canadian GAAP and reconciled to U.S. GAAP on an annual basis.

-The Chief Executive Officer and the Chief Financial Officer have evaluated whether there were any changes to the company's ICFR during the three-month period ended March 31, 2007 that have materially affected, or are reasonably likely to materially affect the company's ICFR.
+The Chief Executive Officer and the Chief Financial Officer have evaluated whether there were any changes to the company's ICFR during the six-month period ended June 30, 2007 that have materially affected, or are reasonably likely to materially affect the company's ICFR.
 No such changes were identified from their evaluation.